IamCathal/steamFriendsGraphing/README.md

 git add coverage_badge.png
 ```

 For personal testing I use this command.
 It runs the tests for all the packages and automatically opens a chrome tab with the coverage report.
-I leave out the main package since it skews the end result due to not being able to unit test the main function which leaves the package with only 40% coverage.
 ```
-go test `go list ./... | grep -v main` -cover -coverprofile=coverage.out && go tool cover -html=coverage.out -o     coverage.html && google-chrome coverage.html
+go test -v -p 1 ./... -cover -coverprofile=coverage.out && go tool cover -html=coverage.out -o     coverage.html && google-chrome coverage.html
 ```